Andy-xiaokang/Nand_to_Tetris/README.md

 use nearly a whole day and debug some problems, rewarding!!!
 ### Computer.hdl
 just connect the ROM RAM and CPU is ok

+### assemble
+use python dict and re module
+* read original file and store the lines in list
+* delete all space and comments
+* first scan the list and add label to symbol table(the dict)
+* second scan the list and add the variable to the symbol table (take careful not all the value behind the @ are variable)
+* remove label and restore it in another list
+* iterate though the list if it's A instruction use parsea if it's C instruction use parsec